 Starting positions for each track are determined based on qualifying times for each participating track.
 At each track, each car gets two timed runs down the track.
-The best time used to determine the starting grid positions.
+The best time is used to determine the starting grid positions (in the event of a tie, the second qualifying time is used as the tie breaker).
 This will be a filmed pre-race event released on YouTube prior to the actual race event on that track.

 There are 12 starting positions, P1 to P12.
 The quickest qualifying time gets P1, 2nd quickets P2, and on down the line to P12.

 There are 2x 6 Car Packs, the Lead Pack (positions P1 to P6) and the Last Pack (positions P7 to P12).
 On the race day the Lead Pack is run 1st.
 The cars are then placed back on the grid with the 1st car to finished in P1 and the second car in P2 and on down to P6.
 This requires keeping track of the finishing positions.
 If a car DNFs it is removed from the Lead Pack and set aside.
 Cars that DNFed on their wheels in a Spin-out Group and cars that when off track or flipped over in a Crash Group.